§ 9101 Cabinet Committee on State Planning Issues.

 (6) Performing such other duties and responsibilities with respect to Downtown Development Districts as set forth in Chapter 19 of Title 22.

-(d) The Cabinet Committee shall submit a report on its activities to the Governor and the General Assembly by the 15th day of October of each year, together with the recommendations for legislative and/or administrative changes it deems desirable.
+(d) The Cabinet Committee shall submit a report on its activities to the Governor and the General Assembly by October 15 of each year, together with the recommendations for legislative and/or administrative changes it deems desirable.

 (e) The Cabinet Committee's proceedings shall be conducted in accordance with Chapter 100 of this title.